DMBerlin/coderbyte-6vlxuw0dhd/Refactoring.md

 - Applied default values for consts on functions, if none is provided by the service layer.

 - Installed new dependency on devDependencies to unit test functions on dpk.js.

+- Rewriote test file to include new business logics of functions.